ghalib-bello/4Dsurvival/4Dsegment/README.md

 python3 inputdata_setup.py /4Dsegment_output
 ```

 If all goes well, the 4D*segment* output will be transformed into a format that is ready to be fed into the 4D*Survival* prediction pipeline.
+This format takes the form of an input file written to `/4DSurv/data/inputdata_DL.pkl`.
+Now that we have this file, we can run the DL prediction pipeline (training/validation, KM plot generation, etc.).

 Now we will demonstrate how to perform the following analyses: